microsoft/Mixed-Reality-Remoting-Unity/README.md

 # Installation
-The <i>host</i> components are available as UPM packages The Android companion app - xr-mobile-remoting-client-[version].apk
+The <i>host</i> components are available as UPM packages The Android companion app - mr-mobile-remoting-client-[version].apk
 <!-- TODO - update for GitHub Both are available in [Mobile Remoting Pipeline Artifacts](TODO) -->

 ## In your Unity project: